 Changing the Dynamics of the Relationship

 It is also wrong for the leader to switch roles by confiding in the congregant and seeking counsel from the one he is supposed to be counseling.
-When CSM occurs, oftentimes the leader seeks to go from a father figure role to a best friend/close confidant role, and then eventually to a romantic role.
+When CSM occurs, oftentimes, the leader seeks to go from a father figure role to a best friend/close confidant role and then eventually to a romantic role.
 The leader may give gifts, extra attention, or special privileges to the victim.
 In each stage, an effort is made by the leader to increase a secret intimacy and an inappropriate attachment that should not exist in a clergy/church member relationship.
-The victim, unaware of the leader’s intentions, may feel honored that the leader has taken special notice of him/her, especially if the leader is seeking to fill a void that is uncovered in counseling.
+The victim, unaware of the leader’s intentions, may feel honored that the leader has taken special notice of her, especially if the leader is seeking to fill a human need that is uncovered in counseling.
 This grooming is a gross misuse of power and a violation of a counselor’s code of ethics.

 Church membership is voluntary, and all spiritual guidance offered by clergy can be either accepted or rejected freely by congregants.
 Members should not feel coerced into following their pastor’s advice on everyday decisions they make in their personal lives.

 The most obvious sign of clergy sexual misconduct is the introduction of sexualized talk and behavior.
-Typically, in cases of CSM, sexual conversations and behavior occurs after a period of grooming.
-The victim, who is normally chosen for their high vulnerability, is manipulated so that he or she becomes loyal to the abuser and isolated from others.
+Typically, in cases of CSM, sexual conversations and behavior occur after a period of grooming.
+The victim, who is targeted for exploitation, is manipulated so that she becomes loyal to the abuser and isolated from others.
 Creating a state of dependency allows the abuser a greater opportunity to exploit the victim.

 By the time overt sexual behavior is introduced, the victim has already been molded by the spiritual leader to not say anything and to even feel as if the behavior is acceptable.
 This is why many victims of CSM find themselves in an unwanted sexual situation with a spiritual leader over a long period of time—lasting weeks, months, and even years.
 This is also why victims become confused as to whether or not the sexual behavior is consensual.
 Due to the imbalance of power between clergy and church members, sexual behavior between the two is not considered consensual and is not the fault of the victim.